CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Strategy

 One of my favourite patterns is Strategy, even though I create it in a slightly different way than it was originally meant to.
 Strategy pattern is particularly helpful when developing reusable components, like for example views.
 Such a view can be initialised with a certain `strategy` or a `type`.
 In traditional book examples, strategy pattern is often described and defined via protocols and the ability to exchange the protocol with a different implementation that conforms to it.
 However, there is a much more Swiftier way to achieve the same goal with ease, `enum`.
 Enum can simply represent a strategy for each case for the object and via enum functions, the necessary logic can be implemented.

-// TODO implement example with one of the views
+Surely, the enum can be abstracted by some protocol.

 ## Configuration